-2.4.
-ENHANCED LOGGING (OPTIONS)
+2.4 ENHANCED LOGGING (OPTIONS)

-Section 2.3 gave a description of logger operation that is available as standard on most Multilog2 logger models; The logger normally samples data at the set sample period, and records datapoints at the set log period.
+Section 2.3 gave a description of logger operation that is available as standard on most Multilog2WW logger models; The logger normally samples data at the set sample period, and records datapoints at the set log period.
 However, certain models offer options for making additional recordings (of logged data) at higher-than-normal sampling rates.
 The additional data is recorded within the "secondary recording" memory area.

 These features are sometimes referred to as "Enhanced Network" logging and "Pressure Transient" logging; Collectively they are referred to as "Fast Logging".
-The 'Enhanced Network' and 'Pressure Transient' loggers (both being based on the Multilog2 design), have the named option available as standard.